 As described in Notes 1 and 8 to the consolidated financial statements, the Company applies the authoritative guidance for accounting for certain types of regulation, which requires the Company to record regulatory assets and regulatory liabilities.
 Regulatory assets represent costs which are deferred due to the probable future recovery from customers through regulated rates while regulatory liabilities represent the excess recovery of costs or accrued credits which were deferred because management believes it is probable such amounts will be returned to customers through future regulated rates.
 As disclosed by management, management continually assesses whether the regulatory assets and liabilities meet the criteria for probability of future recovery or deferral.
 This assessment considers factors such as changes in the regulatory environment, recent rate orders to other regulated entities under the same jurisdiction, and the status of any pending or potential deregulation legislation.
 Regulatory assets and liabilities are amortized in the consolidated statements of income consistent with the recovery or refund included in customer rates.
-As of December 31, 2019, there was \$145.7 million of deferred costs in regulatory assets and \$174.2 million of accrued credits within regulatory liabilities.
+As of December 31, 2020, there was \$157.3 million of deferred costs in regulatory assets and \$183.9 million of accrued credits within regulatory liabilities.

-The principal considerations for our determination that performing procedures relating to the Company's accounting for the effects of rate regulation is a critical audit matter are there was significant judgment by management in estimating the probability of future recovery or deferral of costs or regulatory assets and liabilities, respectively.
-This in turn led to a high degree of auditor judgment, subjectivity, and effort in performing procedures and evaluating audit evidence related to the recoverability of regulatory assets and the refund of regulatory liabilities.
+The principal considerations for our determination that performing procedures relating to the Company's accounting for the effects of rate regulation is a critical audit matter are the significant judgment by management in estimating the probability of future recovery of regulatory assets and refunds of regulatory liabilities; this in turn led to a high degree of auditor judgment, subjectivity, and effort in performing procedures and evaluating audit evidence related to the recoverability of regulatory assets and the refund of regulatory liabilities.

 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
-These procedures included testing the effectiveness of controls relating to management's assessment of the probability of recoverability and refunds of regulatory assets and liabilities, respectively.
+These procedures included testing the effectiveness of controls relating to management's assessment of the probability of recoverability of regulatory assets and refunds of regulatory liabilities.
 These procedures also included, among others, evaluating (i) management's assessment of correspondence with regulators, (ii) the reasonableness of management's judgments regarding the probability of recovery of regulatory assets and refund of regulatory liabilities, and (iii) the application of the impacts of changes to new or existing commission orders.

-/s/ PricewaterhouseCoopers LLP Chicago, Illinois February 26, 2020
+/s/ PricewaterhouseCoopers LLP Chicago, Illinois February 24, 2021